austinsonger/Policy-Portal/business-continuity-and-disaster-recovery.md

 **Response Teams and Responsibilities**

-The following teams have been developed and trained to respond to a contingency event affecting \<PlaceHolder> infrastructure and systems.
+The following teams have been developed and trained to respond to a contingency event affecting `<Company Placeholder>` infrastructure and systems.

-1. **IT** is responsible for recovery of the \<PlaceHolder> hosted environment, network devices, and all servers.
+1. **IT** is responsible for recovery of the `<Company Placeholder>` hosted environment, network devices, and all servers.
 The team includes personnel responsible for the daily IT operations and maintenance.
 The team leader is the IT Manager who reports to the COO.
-2. **HR & Facilities** is responsible for ensuring the physical safety of all \<PlaceHolder> personnel and environmental safety at each \<PlaceHolder> physical location.
-The team members also include site leads at each \<PlaceHolder> work site.
+2. **HR & Facilities** is responsible for ensuring the physical safety of all `<Company Placeholder>` personnel and environmental safety at each `<Company Placeholder>` physical location.
+The team members also include site leads at each `<Company Placeholder>` work site.
 The team leader is the Facilities Manager who reports to the COO.
 3. **DevOps** is responsible for assuring all applications, web services, platform and their supporting infrastructure in the Cloud.
 The team is also responsible for testing re-deployments and assessing damage to the environment.
 The team leader is the Head of Engineering.
-4. **Security** is responsible for assessing and responding to all cybersecurity related incidents according to \<PlaceHolder> Incident Response policy and procedures.
+4. **Security** is responsible for assessing and responding to all cybersecurity related incidents according to `<Company Placeholder>` Incident Response policy and procedures.
 The security team shall assist the above teams in recovery as needed in non-cybersecurity events.
 The team leader is the Security Officer.

 Members of above teams must maintain local copies of the contact information of the BCDR succession team.
 Additionally, the team leads must maintain a local copy of this policy in the event Internet access is not available during a disaster scenario.

 All executive leadership shall be informed of any and all contingency events.
-Current members of \<PlaceHolder> leadership team include the Security Officer.
+Current members of `<Company Placeholder>` leadership team include the Security Officer.